A Data-Driven State Aggregation Approach for Dynamic Discrete Choice Models: Experiments

 \section{Experiments}

-In this section, we demonstrate the performance of SAmQ for DDM estimation against existing methods using two DDM applications: a widely studied bus engine replacement problem first studied by \citet{rust1987optimal}, and a simplified airline market entry analysis~\citep{benkard2010simulating}.
+In this section, we demonstrate the performance of SAmQ for DDM estimation against existing methods.
+We use two DDM applications: a widely studied bus engine replacement problem first studied by \citet{rust1987optimal}, and a simplified airline market entry analysis~\citep{benkard2010simulating}.